robotics-upo/lightsfm/README.md

 This force is a combination of another subforces that keeps the formation of the social group.

 *f<sub>group</sub> = f<sub>ggaze</sub> + f<sub>gcoh</sub> + f<sub>grep</sub>*

+...

+## Code indications

+- *sfm.hpp* contains the computation of all the forces.
+- *cmd_vel.hpp* make use of the forces in order to compute a velocity command to be sent to the robot.
+- *angle.hpp and vector2d.hpp* contain different structures and methods that are employed in the forces computation.
+- *map.hpp* contains a structure for representing the obstacles of the static map, and some virtual methods to check obstacles.
+- *rosmap.hpp* is a class that implements the virtual methods of map.hpp and uses ROS to obtain the static navigation map.
+It also implement a kd-tree to perform a nearest-neighbor search on the map obstacles.
+- *astar.hpp* is an auxiliary class that contains the implementation of a Astar path planning algorithm.